aimeos/aimeos-docs/src/cronjobs/product-csv-import.md

 ]
 ```

-The value and the type is required as the minimum amount of data.
+The value and the type are required as the minimum amount of data.

 Attributes are usually shared among several products and therefore, the attribute processor associates them to the imported product.
 Nevertheless, if an attribute doesn't exist, it will be created automatically.
 You will then be able to enrich these attributes manually by adding texts for different languages or prices if it's an optional attribute.
 Furthermore, if you don't have a CSV field for the status, it's set to enabled ("1").